 As the main exporting location in Australia, Victoria will be most impacted by this situation.
 The ban will mean alternative arrangements will need to be found for supplies from Victoria, Tasmania and South Australia (up to 700,000 tonnes per annum).

-14 IndustryEdge, 2018, Pulp & Paper Strategic Review, Section 2
+&lt;sup>15 IndustryEdge, 2018, Pulp & Paper Strategic Review, Section 2